justice-sh/Sherlock-HolmesJM/README.md

 # Hi there 👋, I'm Justice

-I'm Justice from Nigeria, a self-driven and motivated Front-End Engineer with over four (4) years of experience.
+I'm Justice from Nigeria, a self-driven and motivated frontend developer with over four (4) years of experience.

 ## Skills and Experience